hraban/cl-nix-lite/README.md

 </details>

-# Nix Packages Lite
+# Lisp Packages Lite

 Nix-only implementation of a lispDerivation builder, and registry of popular Common Lisp packages.

-This is an experiment to discover what a Lisp-in-Nix system would look like, if QuickLisp didn’t exist.
+This is a grounds-up implementation of a Lisp-in-Nix module, without using QuickLisp.
 I started with a `stdenv.mkDerivation` and worked my up from there.

 ## Features / Anti-features